-Ninety-three to 112 estimated pairs of least terns established 127 nests with 210 eggs at the D Street Fill in 2017.
-The average clutch size was 1.65 eggs per nest with 83 two-egg clutches and 44 single egg clutches (Table 1).
-This average clutch size was lower than the 2.15 recorded by Massey in her initial study of least tern breeding biology (1974) but slightly above the 1.63 average recorded at this site over the ten previous years (Appendix C).
+Ninety-four to 100 estimated pairs of least terns established 109 nests with 198 eggs at the D Street Fill in 2018.
+The average clutch size was 1.82 eggs per nest with 87 two-egg clutches, 21 single egg clutches, and one three-egg clutch (Table 1).
+This average clutch size was lower than the 2.15 recorded by Massey in her initial study of least tern breeding biology (1974) but above the 1.63 average recorded at this site over the ten previous years (Appendix C).
 Reduced average clutch sizes have been noted to indicate locally reduced food availability (Atwood and Kelly 1984).